 People often talk about having the flu (influenza) when they come down with a cold.
-Yet the two illnesses progress in very different ways and also typically have different signs and symptoms.
+Yet the course of these two illnesses is very different and they also typically have different signs and symptoms.

 Colds are much more common than the flu.
-They also start quite slowly, while the viruses that cause the flu strike quickly and cause more severe symptoms, even in people who are otherwise quite healthy.
-The flu makes you feel very ill very quickly.
-A cold does not usually cause any serious harm, and is over within a week with or without treatment.
+They also start quite slowly, while the viruses that cause the flu strike quickly and cause more severe symptoms – even in people who are otherwise quite healthy.
+The flu makes you feel very ill quite suddenly.
+Colds don't usually cause any serious harm, and are often over within a week, with or without treatment.
 It is a good idea to see a doctor if you have the flu, and it may take some time before you fully recover.

-Cold and flu treatments mainly aim to relieve symptoms.
-The only medicines available that fight directly against the flu viruses can at most reduce the time someone is ill.
+But colds and the flu do have one thing in common: The treatment for both focuses on relieving the symptoms.
+The only medicines that target the flu viruses directly can at most reduce the time you are ill.
 But a number of things can be done to avoid infection in the first place.

-Many symptoms of “real” flu – also called influenza - are similar to those of a common cold.
-They might include fever, headache, joint pain, and a stuffy or runny nose.
-But flu usually affects the entire body, and not just the airways.
-It typically starts quite suddenly with very intense symptoms.
+Many symptoms of “real” flu are similar to those of a common cold.
+You might have a fever, headache, achy joints, and a stuffy or runny nose.
+But flu usually affects the entire body rather than just the airways.
+It typically starts suddenly with very severe symptoms.
 These usually improve a lot within one week.
-You might have a cough or feel exhausted for longer, though.
+Coughing and exhaustion may last longer, though.

 Flu symptoms include:

 - A fever between 38° C and 40° C (about 100-104 °F) or higher

 - Muscle and joint pain throughout the entire body (myalgia and arthralgia)

 - Severe fatigue and general feeling of being very ill